 Growing up in a musical family in Southampton, Hilary had a confident 5 years at primary school, learning piano, flute, guitar and recorder, happily performing in assemblies and taking part in every school orchestra and choir event.
 However she gave up all musical activities at secondary school due to bullying, luckily continuing with her private piano lessons and moving through the grades.
 She went on to study education and music at Warwick University and finally in her early 20s returned to the flute after a long gap away from the instrument.

 In London in the 1990s she combined full-time primary school teaching with rehearsing, playing and recording with a variety of jazz-funk bands.
-As a mature student in 2003 she completed the BA in Jazz at Middlesex after which she continued to compose but mostly kept her songs private.
+Age 40, she completed the BA in Jazz at Middlesex in 2003 after which she continued to compose but mostly kept her songs private.
 She has had several attempts at forming her own band but stage fright and severe self doubt have always hampered her efforts.
 Finally in 2012 she decided she had spent long enough hiding her musical voice.
 She set about learning skills in music production and completed her first CD, 'North Beach’ in 2014.
 She joined Terry Pack’s Trees a year later and started writing for the ‘unfeasibly big band’ almost as soon as Terry invited members of the group to do so.
 It was this that slowly gave her the confidence to have another go at forming her own band and in the winter of 2017 rehearsals started with Blue Calluna.

-Hilary has enjoyed several courses at Berklee online based in Boston, US, and plays alto sax in the Sussex Jazz Orchestra under the leadership of musician, educator and husband Mark Bassey.
+Hilary has enjoyed several music courses at Berklee online based in Boston, US, and plays alto sax in the Sussex Jazz Orchestra under the leadership of musician, educator and husband Mark Bassey.
 Her website, hilaryburtmusic.com, details her other composing work including music for animation, contemporary big bands and of course her songs for Blue Calluna.
 She is available for commissions and would love to do some writing for a choir!
-Now working as a freelance children’s dyslexia tutor, she spends her days teaching, writing music, recording, producing, playing and walking her dogs!
+She spends her days working freelance as a private dyslexia tutor; writing, playing, recording and producing music; and walking her dogs!

 Lucy Pickering - vocals, flute